-Rina Shah, Group Vice President, Pharmacy Operations, Walgreens helped combat the virus
+Rina Shah, Group Vice President, Pharmacy Operations, Walgreens

 "Right at the beginning of the pandemic, there were lots of people who were scared and uninformed and feeling anxious about what was happening.
 But our pharmacists were able to provide that empathy and advice over the phone, as well as through virtual face-to-face consultations, and in person in our pharmacies."